NNPDF/nnpdf/doc/sphinx/source/vp/resolving_dependencies.rst

 	  - plot1
 	  - plot2

-Would result in the following DAG:
+Would result in the following directed acyclic graph (or DAG):

 .. image:: simplegraph.png
    :width: 300